Technigo/project-survey/README.md

 The main problems that i still have to work out are:

 1 - when you create a question with answer options (like a select, radiobuttons, or checkboxes) - those values need to be stored as an array.
 The user types the different options in as comma separated text.
 I have figured out how to turn that string into an array, but the problem is inserting it back into the questions variable.
-I'm still not friends with the spread operator :)
+I'm still not friends with the spread operator :) --check!

 2 - when all the user-created questions are done and stored in the userQuestions array of objects, i need to create a sort of "container" object (state object "values") where the responses can later be stored.
 For each user created question, the "inputId" value should become a key in the "values" object.
-I don't know how to do that, and also i'm not sure it is the right approach.
+I don't know how to do that, and also i'm not sure it is the right approach. --check!

 This function is disabled at the moment (commented out in Form.js 150-153 and 166-174, and the component itself is CreateQuestions.js